slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-words-verb-and-adverb.md

 4. off: away from a place
 - push her off the bridge
 - jump off roof
+- start my day off with the paper
+- start tomorrow off by going to bed on time
+- start the dish off with shrimp
+- way off: not close
 5. over: cross something
 - move it over
 - talk over you, never let you finish.